906-982 W 18th Ave and 907-969 W 19th Ave (Balfour Block) rezoning application (resubmission)

 With all the good questions and the "politically correct" answers given here, who does the buck stop with?
 Please provide me with their name, position and contact information so that I can contact them.
 Who is putting their wet ink signature on this proposed deal, the person who gives the go ahead to the developer, the one responsible, liable, the one who is in charge?

-m2 asked over 2 years ago
+m2 asked about 3 years ago

 All rezoning applications are subject to full review including an evaluation against Council-approved plans, policies, and guidelines.
 The review also considers input from the public, advisory committees, and other City departments.
 Staff write a report for City Council that analyzes an application, summarizes the feedback received, and recommends to refer an application to a public hearing and whether to approve or refuse an application.
 The report to Council may set legal conditions and design requirements for approval.
 City Council decides on all rezoning applications.